 Granted, a PBS show for children might not have been the appropriate medium for such a message.
 But the congregation Mr Rogers attended and the communities he inhabited certainly were the right places to speak the truth in love.
 “As there is no sin so small but it deserves damnation, so there is no sin so great that it can bring damnation upon those who truly repent.”
 (WCF XV.4)

 By all accounts, both on TV and in real life, Mr Rogers’ message was centered on what he preferred and deemed to be the right values for his viewers.
-The message he promoted was good morals — not good news; niceness — not Nicene.
+The message he promoted was good morals — not good news.
+It was an everyman niceness creed — not the ecumenical Nicene Creed.

 to judge the quick and the dead.

-As Paul explained to the philosophers on Mars Hill, “the times of ignorance God overlooked, but now he commands all people everywhere to repent.”
+As Paul proclaimed to the movers and shakers of culture on Mars Hill, “the times of ignorance God overlooked, but now he commands all people everywhere to repent.”
 Why?
 “Because God has fixed a day on which he will judge the world in righteousness by a man whom he has appointed” — namely, the Risen Lord Jesus Christ.

 Not a bad question to ask at any moment.